-30,800 people including 5,255 women were organised into community-based groups across value-chains and were able to build business development skills.
-Farmers' groups and processors gained access to finance through a small grants programme in collaboration with local financial institutions, and to processing, storage and conservation, and cooling equipment.
-In 2020, the competitive grants programme financed one leading entity for USD 100,000 and will provide similar financial support to around 20 others small to medium-size enterprises over the coming years.
+30,800 people including 5,255 women were organised into upgrading the quality of grazing materials. community-based groups across value-chains and were able to build business development skills.
+Farmers' groups The UN supported the development of management and processors gained access to finance through a small plans that include tourism destination planning and grants programme in collaboration with local financial management for World Cultural Heritage sites and sites on the Tentative List in Kyrgyzstan, particularly looking at the institutions, and to processing, storage and conservation, and cooling equipment.
+In 2020, the competitive grants issues of pilgrimage, involvement of local communities, programme financed one leading entity for USD 100,000 interpretation, infrastructure and conservation challenges. and will provide similar financial support to around 20 others small to medium-size enterprises over the coming Sub-regional capacity building in partnership with World Federation of Tourist Guide Associations helped tourism years. guides from Kyrgyzstan enhance their knowledge of Silk